Recovering 3D Human Mesh from Monocular Images: A Survey

 \paragraph{MuPoTs-3D}. \emph{Multiperson Pose Test Set in 3D}~\cite{mehta2018single} is a multi-person dataset for evaluation.
 It consists of more than 8000 frames covering 5 indoor and 15 outdoor settings.
 The ground-truth 3D poses are captured in a multi-view marker-less motion capture system.

-\paragraph{MannequinChallenge}~\cite{li2019learning} contains videos in which multiple people freeze in the pose, and the camera is moving around to film the static scenes.
+\paragraph{MannequinChallenge}~\cite{li2019learning} contains videos in which multiple people freeze in the pose, and the camera moves around to film the static scenes.
 The dataset originally provides estimated camera poses and dense depth.
 Leroy~\etal~\cite{leroy2020smply} further extend the annotations with 3D keypoints locations and visibility information using a SMPL-based approach.

 \paragraph{3DOH50K}. \emph{3D Occlusion Human 50K} dataset~\cite{zhang2020object} is captured in indoor scenes with 6 viewpoints.
 It contains more than 51,600 images, most of which are human activities in occlusion scenarios.
-To get the mesh ground truth, the authors adapt SMPLify-X in a multi-view strategy to fit the SMPL model to the annotated 2D keypoints.
+The authors adapt SMPLify-X in a multi-view strategy to get the SMPL mesh ground truth.

 \paragraph{Mirrored-Human}~\cite{fang2021reconstructing} consists of videos from the Internet, in which we can see a person and the person's image in a mirror.
 The mirror reflection provides an additional view to resolve the depth ambiguity.
 The dataset provides 2D keypoints and pseudo-ground truth SMPL annotations generated by an optimization-based framework.